micahwoods/micahwoods.github.io/_posts/2018-07-15-it-doesnt-have-to-be-so-complicated.md

 ### Three recent conversations

-1) Take home message: understand the difference between salinity and sodicity, and apply that to water movement in sand rootzones.

-I've written that "No matter how much sodium one puts into a sand rootzone, the soil structure cannot be affected, so gypsum won't be required."
+1) I've written that "No matter how much sodium one puts into a sand rootzone, the soil structure cannot be affected, so gypsum won't be required."

 A correspondent asked, "Is it because the salt water passes thru rather than staying in the sand, i.e. no salt water no salt?